onepointconsulting/aws-s3-client/README.md

 - List buckets
 - Create single bucket
 - Delete single bucket
+- Copy single file from one bucket to another

 This library requires that `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are accessible in some form.